 Why pay someone to hack into your own application or website?
-To expose its vulnerabilities of course.
-Any law enforcement officer will tell you to prevent crime, think like a criminal.
+To expose its vulnerabilities.
+Any law enforcement officer will tell you that to prevent crime, you should think like a criminal.
 To test a security system, ethical hackers use the same methods as their malicious brethren, but report problems uncovered to their client instead of taking advantage of them.
 Ethical hacking is commonplace in the Federal government, where the practice initiated in the 1970s, and many large companies today employ white hat teams within their information security practice.
-Other online and internet slang terms for ethical hackers include “sneakers”, red teams and tiger teams.
+Other online and internet slang terms for ethical hackers include “sneakers,” red teams and tiger teams.
 Computer programmers can even learn ethical hacking techniques from a variety of certification authorities.

 Veracode and Ethical Hacking: Automated Tools to Expose Vulnerabilities

 Penetration testing exposes software coding errors and other vulnerabilities that threaten critical data, user accounts and other application functionality.
 Not all pen tests are performed manually, however.
 Ethical hackers may employ automated tools such as static analysis and dynamic analysis.
 Veracode performs both dynamic and static code analysis and finds security vulnerabilities such as malicious code or insufficient encryption that may lead to security breaches.
 Using Veracode, penetration testers and other ethical hackers can spend more time prioritizing and remediating problems and less time finding them.

 See More Veracode Security Solutions